 The Fascination Football Fans Have for Ties Between English and German ClubsLifestyle

 Although the rivalry between the English and German national football teams can be intense at times, it is often considered to be more of an English obsession.
-German fans tend to focus on encounters versus Brazil, France and the Netherlands as much, if not more, than those against England.
+German fans tend to focus on encounters versus Brazil, France and other European countries as much, if not more, than those against England.
 In fact, England has been playing internationals against Germany since 1899 so it is one of the most enduring rivalries in the whole history of international soccer.
 That said, fans on both sides of the North Sea have enjoyed some fantastic rivalries build up between the leading football clubs in each country.
 You only have to look at the excitement generated from the last 16 draw in the 2018-19 Champions League to understand just how much fans enjoy these encounters.

 On-form Liverpool face a home clash against Bayern Munich, a club with an outstanding record of success in the competition.
 Likewise, FC Schalke will take on the highly positioned Manchester City.
 And if that were not enough for those who relish clashes between Premier League clubs and those in the Bundesliga, Tottenham Hotspur will take on Borussia Dortmund.
 With some justification, the current round of fixtures is being seen by many as a clash between the two leagues, both of which offer high-quality club football week in week out.
 Yes, fans of the six clubs concerned will take a great deal of interest in how their teams fare but there is also likely to be fascination from football fans across Europe and the globe.
 Many people who engage in sports betting will be interested in how the Premiership teams get on when pitted against those from the Bundesliga.
 Not only is there a great deal of fascination with the history of such ties but also in the relative merits of each of the nation's leagues and - not least - the amount of money clubs in them spend on their players.

 The Classic Encounters Between English and German Clubs